 Social Media Links

-Making images and noise in studios; designing, visual and audio arts; creative writing; studying ancient civilisations, belief systems, anthropology, philosophy, and astronomy; history and theory of art, design and architecture; natural history and the Earth sciences; sports - marine [inc PADI OW qualified scuba diver], equestrian, running; martial arts and combat sports [freestyle kickboxing, 1st Dan Blackbelt / CMAA member; further training / belts in mixed style martial arts, wadō-ryū karate, cobra kung fu, yang t'ai chi ch'uan, qigong, fencing].
+Making images and noise in studios; designing, visual and audio arts; creative writing; studying ancient civilisations, belief systems, anthropology, philosophy, and astronomy; history and theory of art, design and architecture; natural history and the Earth Sciences; sports - marine [inc PADI OW qualified scuba diver], equestrian, running; martial arts and combat sports [freestyle kickboxing, 1st Dan Blackbelt / CMAA listed; further training / belts in mixed style martial arts, wadō-ryū karate, cobra kung fu, yang t'ai chi ch'uan, and fencing].

 "Melissa's ambitious projects aim to create the kinds of change that could plausibly help us out of some of the most serious environmental challenges we face as a society.
 A rare combination of a visionary perspective with excellent organisational and networking skills.
 I think we can count ourselves lucky to have her helping us design and build a sustainable future."